Ann Tukey writes about this book:

 The book was published in only 100 copies, but the previous year, 1868, the text and the images had been published in »Le Bibliophile français«.

-At the same time we can't ignore the fact that Götz made (trivial) errors too.
-There are 15 examples in the comments of the HTML source of this document: MS 25434.
+At the same time we can't ignore the fact that Götz made ca. 15 (trivial) errors too.
 Götz also left out a "que" in Death to the citizeness.

 It is also a bit unfair to compare Miot-Frochot and Götz.
 MS 25434 is written in a special style where some of the words can be quite hard to read.
 Therefore I simply accept Götz' expertise, when she states, e.g. that the text says "ennuyt" and not "emmyt" (picture to the right), and that she is right, and Miot-Frochot is wrong.